endurantgames/cosmiclegends/src/classes/divine.md

 Stamina of Atlas

 :   You are tougher than a mere mortal.
-Increase your maximum Health to 15.
+    Increase your maximum Health by 5.

 Strength of Kratos